Tuesday 13 October 2020

 Secondly, there is his adultery.
 His affection for the waif cast up on the beach is at first compassionate and protective; it becomes carnal.
 Why?

-He had a daughter her age who died back in Blighty.
+He had a daughter who died back in Blighty who would have been the same age.

 He is an elderly man long schooled in chastity.
 There is another suitor of Helen Rolt, Bagster the Air Force philanderer.
 It is Bagster's prowling round the bungalow which precipitates the change of relationship.